mpv-player/mpv/DOCS/man/options.rst

         Always enabling HW decoding by putting it into the config file is discouraged.
-If you use the Ubuntu package, delete ``/etc/mpv/mpv.conf``, as the package tries to enable HW decoding by default.
+If you use the Ubuntu package, delete ``/etc/mpv/mpv.conf``, as the package tries to enable HW decoding by default by setting ``hwdec=vaapi`` (which is less than ideal, and may even cause sub-optimal wrappers to be used).
+Or at least change it to ``hwdec=auto-safe``.

     Use one of the auto modes if you want to enable hardware decoding.
     Explicitly selecting the mode is mostly meant for testing and debugging.